hyochan/style-guide/docs/REACT.md

 ```

 #### 1-2-3.
 Choose the right boolean prefix
 Usually, developers put all boolean prefix with `is` and it often causes confusion.
-For example,
+For example below.

 ```ts
 const isFriend = () => user.friends.length > 0;
 ```

 Above code is not quite readable.
 It'd be better to choose the right prefix.
 In this case, `hasFried` makes sense.

-There are few prefixes you can choose to write instead of "is".
+There are a few other prefixes you can choose to write instead of "is".
 Below are other options we can recommend.
 * has
 * should

 Also, we prefer avoiding prefixes in boolean if it looks clear enough to stand by themselves.
 For examples, we think `loading`, `disabled`, `checked` are better without prefixes.

-#### 1-2-3.
+#### 1-2-4.
 Async suffix
 When function returns `Promise` or is an async function, we prefer adding suffix `Async`.

 ```ts
 // Do
 function readAsync() {